 The most common type of vascular tumor is a hemangioma.
 Hemangiomas are benign tumors of blood vessels and are more common in females, infants and children.
 If they are located on the skin surface, they are often bright red in color (strawberry hemangioma).
 Deeper tumors are more bluish in color.
 In the first year of life, these tumors can grow rapidly.
 As the child ages, the tumor growth rate decreases, and the hemangioma begins to slowly fade and contract (involute).
 Treatment is typically non-surgical as most hemangiomas resolve spontaneously over time (70% by 7 years of age)

 Glomus tumors are benign tumors of the vascular tissue responsible for temperature regulation of the skin and nail bed.
 These are often small, slow growing tumors which can be very painful.
-In classic cases, patients report severe, sharp pain exacerbated by cold temperatures and pressure.
+Misdiagnosis is common and the source of pain usually is not identified for several months by physicians.
+In classic cases, patients report severe, sharp pain exacerbated by cold temperatures and pressure on the area.
 They are most common in the fingertip, usually under the nail.
 Surgical excision is frequently successful in pain relief, but recurrence is possible.

 A pyogenic granuloma is a benign mass of unknown cause which frequently arises in the hand and upper extremity.
 These lesions often grow rapidly and appear deep red in color.
 Pyogenic granulomas may bleed easily with minor trauma as they are rich in blood vessels.
 They are more frequent in young women, particularly during pregnancy.
 Treatment includes chemical cauterization with silver nitrate in the office and surgical excision in the operating room.
 Recurrence after surgery is infrequent.

 Skin Tumors and Skin Cancers